discretize/discretize-guides/fractals/molten-boss/index.md

 ## <Boss red/> Molten Berserker & Molten Firestorm <Item id="50082" text="false"/>

 When you walk onto the end boss area, a group-wide <Effect name="agony"/> effect will be applied and put you in combat.
-As soon as it ends, use the small time before boss starts to stack <Boon name="might"/>.
+As soon as it ends, use the small time (4-5 seconds) before boss starts to stack <Boon name="might"/>.

 Kill the _Molten Firestorm_ first and pay attention to the AoEs and _Shockwave_ attack.
 Reflects are useful here as well (especially if you're running without a healer).
 The _Molten Berserker_ will heal to full health after his comrade is dead, kill him afterwards to finish the fractal.

 Do not walk into the hitboxes of the two bosses to prevent them from moving out of damaging fields.

+## Advanced tactics for Molten Berserker & Molten Firestorm:

+You enter the arena after killing the group of mobs before the bridge, before anyone enters the arena place a <Item id="78978"/> at the Mistlock Singularity and open at the respawn place (entering the arena teleports everyone in), then you all `/gg` fast, revive and take the portal to the Mistlock Singularity.
+It only works well if you know where you respawn.

+After entering the arena again you kill the _Molten Firestorm_, then use `/gg` the moment it's dead, this resets your cooldowns (after `/gg` the boss progress doesn't reset so you do not have to worry) and you go back into the arena and kill the _Molten Berserker_.

 <Image src="./images/endboss.jpg" caption="The Molten Berserker & Molten Firestorm"/>